grammyjs/website/site/docs/hosting/deno-deploy.md

 For example, there is no file system on Deno Deploy.
 It's just like the other many serverless platforms, but dedicated for Deno apps.

+The result of this tutorial [can be seen in our example bots repository](https://github.com/grammyjs/examples/tree/main/deno-deploy).

 ## Preparing Your Code

 > Remember that you need to [run your bot on webhhoks](../guide/deployment-types.md#how-to-use-webhooks), so you should use `webhookCallback` and not call `bot.start()` in your code.